-James is an Managing Associate in the White Collar Crime and Investigations Group, part of Mishcon de Reya's Fraud & Dispute Resolution team.
+James is a Managing Associate in the White Collar Crime and Investigations Group, part of the Firm's Dispute Resolution department.
 He specialises in criminal defence in both white collar and corporate crime cases.

 James has acted in proceedings brought by the Serious Fraud Office, Office of Fair Trading (now the CMA), Financial Conduct Authority, Trading Standards and BIS.
 His experience covers a variety of regulatory and criminal matters including fraud, cartel activity and insider dealing.
 He has been involved in a number of highly complex cases often involving an international dimension, for example where parallel proceedings are brought by foreign enforcement agencies such as the Department of Justice.
+James has also advised a number of international companies on OFSI, OFAC and EU sanctions.
 James is able to advise on the range of issues involved in white collar criminal defence.

 He is a member of the Young Fraud Lawyers Association and Defence Extradition Lawyers Forum.

 White Collar Crime / Criminal Defence

 - Acted for an individual prosecuted for money laundering as part of Operation Steamroller, at the time the largest boiler-room fraud prosecuted by the Serious Fraud Office.